Best User Analytics Tools for SaaS

 It records user activity, groups them into behavioral segments, and analyzes key metrics such as engagement and conversion.

-User data helps you track how engagement with your product is related to increasing engagement, retention, lifetime value, conversion rates, and ultimately revenue.
-You can measure user actions or behavior by firing custom events or clicks on the front end (feature-tags).
+User data helps you track user behaviors in relation to product engagement, retention, lifetime value, conversion rates, and ultimately revenue.
+You can measure user actions or behavior by firing custom events or clicks on the front end (feature tags).

 User analytics can be divided into three categories: Segment Analytics, Funnel Analytics, and Cohort Analytics.

 With the right tools, user analytics can offer insights to understand the perceived value of your product.
-These user analytics tools can provide identifiable data (e.g., Userpilot) or non-identifiable data (e.g., Google Analytics).
+These user analytics tools can provide identifiable data (i.e. Userpilot) or non-identifiable data (i.e. Google Analytics).

 Why is user analytics important for SaaS?

-Understanding your users in SaaS is a must if you want to create better products, more effective marketing strategies, streamline your ad spend, and most importantly – improve your retention.
+Understanding your users in SaaS is a must if you want to create better products and more effective marketing strategies, streamline your ad spend, and most importantly – improve your retention.

 But user data has no meaning without user analytics.